SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Application_framework/Low-Code_Apps_configuration/LowCodeApps_event_config.md

 This option is only displayed if there is a component action that can be executed.

-To configure an event so execute a component action:
+To configure an event to execute a component action:

 1. Select *Execute component action* and specify which action should be executed.